joldenb/wdi-orientation/README.md

 ## Assessments (5 min)

-###General thoughts on assessments:
+### General thoughts on assessments:

 The best way to program is to program.
 Try things out.
 Make mistakes and fix them.
 One of the great advantages of programming is that you can gain your 10,000 hours of practice with constant feedback from the computer itself.
 The important thing to remember is that this is a safe place to make these mistakes, fix them, and learn from them.

 Also, if the computer does what you want it to do, you've succeeded.
 This can be really confusing, but generally, "No news is good news," with a computer.
 If you are ever unsure of what's happening "under the hood", use the **Read-Search-Ask** policy.
-Your peers and the Consultants are here to help.
+Your peers and the Instructors are here to help.

 "If you want to run fast run alone, if you want to run long run together." - Keynan proverb.

 ## Work and Feedback (10 min)

-**Initial 1:1s** will take place the second week of the course and are required.
-These meetings are to help the Consultants to understand any early challenges, look at your goals, and help make sure the class is a great experience.
-Let us know if need to schedule a 1:1 closer to the end of class to meet other commitments because some of these meetings might go until 5:30pm.
+**Exit Tickets** are weekly surveys that we will deliver toward the end of every week.
+Please be as honest and open as possible, because your feedback helps us shape the course, and the earlier we can do that shaping the better.

 **Homework** will be reviewed every night.
-If you have specific questions around homework, we'll have some time in the morning, on Slack, or during 1:1s for questions around homework.
+If you have specific questions around homework, follow the procedure for GitHub Issue submission above.
 Keep in mind, we've chosen to write the homeworks in a way that will make them a good future reference, and will challenge all students.
 Sometimes this may be more than you can accomplish in one night.
 If you're spending several hours on a homework and not making much progress, submit what you have done and move on to something else.
 As mentioned earlier, sleep and well-being is important.

 **Submit homework** by 9am the following class day.
-To submit, use Slack to send the appropriate GitHub link or similar link directly to the assigned Consultant for the lab day (either @jpbarela or @zebgirouard).
+To submit, use Slack to send the appropriate GitHub link or similar link directly to `@nick_anderson`.

 To re-iterate, **submit all of the homeworks**.
-Even if you don't make much progress on a homework, submit it, as that's important feedback on how we're doing as Consultants and as a class.
+Even if you don't make much progress on a homework, submit it, as that's important feedback on how we're doing as Instuctors and as a class.

+**Homework Feedback** will be given by one of the Instructors.
+You will receive a direct message with an indication of your pass/fail grade on the assignment, one specific "glow" (thing you did well), one specific "grow" (something you could improve), and one question for future development.

-**Labs** will not be formally reviewed, but questions that come up after the lab can come through Slack and 1:1s.
+**Labs** during the day will not be formally reviewed, but questions that come up after the lab can come through Slack and 1:1s.
 Labs are similar to homework in the sense that we're writing them to be good references on the topic, and sometimes there may be more work than you can do.

 **Projects** will include a rubric, or a predefined set of standards that will be evaluated.
-For projects 1-3, the Consultants will go through your code and highlight any specific issues that we see to help you understand how to write better code.
-The Consultants will also have a 1:1 with each developer where we go through the rubric and celebrate your progress in the rubric and help work through any issues.
+For projects 1-3, the Instuctors will go through your code and highlight any specific issues that we see to help you understand how to write better code.
+The Instuctors will also have a 1:1 with each developer where we go through the rubric and celebrate your progress and help work through any issues.

 <!--Mention about Project 4 due at graduation, so handled a little differently. -->